-$^{^{24}}$ In order to obtain more details on how this classification was conducted, in June 2009, I interviewed several high-ranking officials of the Ministry of Home Affairs, in Jakarta, who were involved in the classification.
+23The number of districts substantially increased in the decentralization period, from 306 in 1999 to 434 in 2003.
+24In order to obtain more details on how this classification was conducted, in June 2009, I interviewed several high-ranking officials of the Ministry of Home Affairs, in Jakarta, who were involved in the classification.
 They pointed out that they did not follow any more specific criteria than the guidelines stated in the law and ministerial decrees.
 Although I did not directly ask whether there were political considerations in the classification, I asked whether kelurahan formation was encouraged or discouraged in certain areas (support for Golkar varied considerably across regions).
 According to these officials, all areas were treated equally and they only considered the level of urbanness for kelurahan formation.
-(This is corroborated by my data analysis, as discussed in section 7.1: I do not find evidence that the urbanness requirements for being classified as kelurahan were different across districts on the basis of strength of Golkar in the district).
+(This is corroborated by my data analysis, as discussed in Section VIA.
+I do not find evidence that the urbanness requirements for being classified as kelurahan were different across districts on the basis of strength of Golkar in the district.)

-25Some of the requirements for kelurahan formation were having good communications and transportation systems, good facilities, a population larger than 2,500 habitants, and "urban traits."
+25 Some of the requirements for kelurahan formation were having good communications and transportation systems, good facilities, a population larger than 2,500 habitants, and "urban traits."